kmaterna/gnss_timeseries_viewers/README.md

 ## Dependencies and Installation
 For full functionality, this library requires the Python packages listed in requirements.txt.
-You can create a new Conda environment using requirements.txt, or you can manually ensure that you have each of those libraries installed.
+You can use pip for package management, you can create a new Conda environment using requirements.txt, or you can manually ensure that you have each of those libraries installed.
-If doing manual setup, don't forget the pip libraries: [Tectonic-Utils](https://github.com/kmaterna/Tectonic_Utils), and the [Earthscope CLI](https://gitlab.com/earthscope/public/earthscope-cli) for downloading Earthscope time series.
+If doing manual setup, don't forget the following libraries: [Tectonic-Utils](https://github.com/kmaterna/Tectonic_Utils), and the [Earthscope CLI](https://gitlab.com/earthscope/public/earthscope-cli) for downloading Earthscope time series.

+As an example of the pip workflow:

-Git clone this library onto your local machine.
-From the top-level directory, run ```pip install .``` .
+1. Git clone this library onto your local machine.
+2. From the top-level directory, run ```pip install .```

 ## Accessing Prerequisite GNSS Data